rand00/obitmaphole/README.md

 Apparantly one often has a regular bitmap image one wants to mill - so this program finds all the holes and exports G-code for the CNC mill.

+But why doesn't one just use *Inkscape* as mentioned later for milling the holes of the PCB too?
+The problem is that the holes will not be exactly round, and they will not be centered in a single spot - and there will be many of them.

 ## Hacky image-to-Gcode Workflow &trade;

 ### PCB paths